mkorthof/freenom-script/README.md

 Run `make install` from git clone directory to automatically install the script, conf file and to configure scheduler.

-### Manually
+### Manual install

-Suggested installation path: "/usr/local/bin" and "/usr/local/etc" for the config file
+Suggested installation path: "/usr/local/bin"

+And for the config file: "/usr/local/etc"

 ## Configuration